What is EtCO2 and Why is It Monitored? | Normal Ranges & Clinical Guide

 EtCO₂ stands for end-tidal carbon dioxide — the partial pressure of CO₂ measured at the very end of an exhaled breath.
 Because the last portion of exhaled gas comes directly from the alveoli, EtCO₂ closely reflects how well the lungs are eliminating CO₂, making it a real-time window into ventilation, perfusion, and metabolism.

-The technology that makes this possible is called capnography.
+The technology behind it is called capnography.
 A capnography device displays both a numerical EtCO₂ value (capnometry) and a graphical waveform (capnogram).
-Together, they give clinicians two layers of information: the number tells you how much CO₂ is present; the waveform shape tells you how ventilation is occurring.
+The number tells you how much CO₂ is present; the waveform shape tells you how ventilation is occurring.

-Think of it this way: pulse oximetry tells you about oxygenation — is enough oxygen reaching the blood?
-EtCO₂ tells you about ventilation — is the patient actually moving air in and out of the lungs effectively?
-These are two distinct physiological processes, and monitoring both gives a far more complete respiratory picture.
+Put simply: pulse oximetry tells you about oxygenation — is enough oxygen reaching the blood?
+EtCO₂ tells you about ventilation — is the patient actually moving air in and out effectively?
+These are two distinct processes, and monitoring both gives a far more complete respiratory picture.
 For a detailed comparison of oxygenation parameters, see our guide on understanding SaO₂, PaO₂, and the PaO₂/FiO₂ ratio.

 Normal EtCO₂ Values and What They Mean

-A healthy patient with normal lung function will produce an EtCO₂ of 35–45 mmHg (approximately 4.6–5.9 vol%).
-This range is consistent regardless of age, sex, or body size.
-The table below breaks down key clinical ranges:
+A healthy patient with normal lung function produces an EtCO₂ of 35–45 mmHg (approximately 4.6–5.9 vol%), consistent regardless of age, sex, or body size.
+The table below breaks down the key clinical ranges:

 Clinical Situation EtCO₂ Range Interpretation